MegatronTed/NAMES/README.md

 ### TECHNOLOGICAL USE.
 Used HTML to create forms and radio checkbox.Used also style.css to style my HTML content, JavaScript for functionality.
 # LICENSE.
 This project is licensed under the terms of the MIT license.
-Copyright (c) 2019 MegatronTed
+Copyright (c) 2019 MegatronTed.